tlvince/template-typescript/CONTRIBUTING.md

 - [necolas/issue-guidelines][]
 - Tim Pope's [Git commit message model][tpope]

-Also note, this project is released with a [Contributor Code of Conduct][code-of-conduct].
+Also note, this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 In brief, for issues: